Symbolk/RefactoringsInMergeCommits/README.md

 ## Dumped Data for Evaluation of IntelliMerge:

-Directly use the dumped data used in the evaluation of IntelliMerge, no need to run the :
+Directly use the dumped data used in the evaluation of IntelliMerge without running the tool to collect:

 1. Download the dumped data: `stats/20190401.sql`;